KhronosGroup/glTF-Sample-Viewer/README.md

 Physically-Based Materials in glTF 2.0
 ======================================

 With the change from glTF 1.0 to glTF 2.0, one of the largest changes included core support for materials that could be used for physically-based shading.
 Part of this process involved chosing technically accurate, yet user-friendly, parameters for which developers and artists could use intuitively.
 This resulted in the introduction of the **Metallic-Roughness Material** to glTF.
-If you would like to read more about glTF, you can find the content at its [GitHub page](https://github.com/KhronosGroup/glTF), but I will take a bit of time to explain how this new material works.
+If you would like to read more about glTF, you can find the content at its [GitHub page](https://github.com/KhronosGroup/glTF).

 A good reference about Physically-Based Materials and its workflow can be found on the [THE PBR GUIDE - PART 1](https://academy.allegorithmic.com/courses/the-pbr-guide-part-1) and [THE PBR GUIDE - PART 2](https://academy.allegorithmic.com/courses/the-pbr-guide-part-2) from [allegorithmic](https://www.allegorithmic.com).

+For implementation details and further theory, please find more information in the [Real Shading in Unreal Engine 4](https://blog.selfshadow.com/publications/s2013-shading-course/) presentation from the SIGGRAPH 2013 course.

 Appendix